yshinya6/yshinya6.github.io/index.md

 My research interests are machine learning with synthetic data, generative models, vision-language models, explainability, distribution shifts, self-supervised learning, and semi-supervised learning.

 # Updates
+* **[2025/11/10]** Our paper **Distribution Highlighted Reference-based Label Distribution Learning for Facial Age Estimation** has been accepted to WACV 2026!
 * **[2025/11/9]** Our paper **Difference Vector Equalization for Robust Fine-tuning of Vision-Language Models** has been accepted to AAAI 2026 (Acceptance Rate: 17.6%)!
 We proposed a robust fine-tuning method for CLIP-like models, which preserves geometric structures in feature spaces to maintain zero-shot performance.
 * **[2025/9/24]** My doctoral dissertation, **Dataset Synthesis with Deep Generative Models**, has been accepted, and I received a PhD in Informatics!
 * **[2025/4/1]** Our paper [**Evaluation of Time-Series Training Dataset through Lens of Spectrum of Deep State Space Models**](https://arxiv.org/abs/2408.16261) has been accepted to IJCNN 2025!
 * **[2025/2/26]** Our paper [**Post-pre-training for Modality Alignment in Vision-Language Foundation Models**](https://arxiv.org/abs/2504.12717) has been accepted to CVPR 2025!
 We propose a very lightweight post-pre-training method for aligning pre-trained vision-language models like CLIP.
-Stay tuned for more details!
 * **[2025/01/22]** Our paper [**Test-time Adaptation for Regression by Subspace Alignment**](https://arxiv.org/abs/2410.03263) has been accepted to ICLR 2025!
 This paper proposes a novel test-time adaptation method for regression tasks by aligning features on a subspace.
 * **[2025/01/21]** Our paper [**Transfer Learning with Pre-trained Conditional Generative Models**](https://arxiv.org/abs/2204.12833) has been accepted to Machine Learning Journal (ECML-PKDD Journal Track)!
 We propose a generative transfer learning method based on pre-trained large generative models for a severe setting where we cannot access source datasets and pre-trained weights for target tasks.
 * **[2024/12/10]** Our paper [**Explanation Bottleneck Models**](https://arxiv.org/abs/2409.17663) has been accepted to AAAI 2025 (**acceptance rate: 23%**)!
 We propose a new interpretable model that generates text explanations and predicts the final label based on the text explanation.
 This work will be presented at the Workshop on Foundation Model Intervention (MINT) @ NeurIPS2024!